vuejs/vue-cli/docs/guide/deployment.md

 ### Render

-On Render, create a new Web Service, and give Render’s GitHub app permission to access your new repo.
+On Render, create a new Web Service, and give Render’s GitHub app permission to access your repo.

 Use the following values during creation: